contao/docs/docs/manual/guides/svg.en.md

 ## The "inline" alternative

-The integration of SVG files using the HTML element "`img`" is a variant.
+The integration of SVG files using the HTML element "`img`" is one variant.
 More options are available if you use the SVG file "`inline`".
 The content of the SVG file "`<svg>...</svg>`" is directly stored in the HTML source code.
 In this form you can then influence the presentation with CSS information.